 Being a part of this program, even if for a short time, will greatly impact my future practice . . .
 Family and caregivers can be overlooked, and their importance in the entire process was solidified for me in this program . . .
 In my future practice, I will take the time to collaborate and listen to the caregiver.
 I will also make sure that they are able to take respite time and take care of themselves . . .
 I have enjoyed talking to my caregivers.
 I learned that the caregiver is just as important as the loved one they are taking care of . . .
-I also learned that listen to the caregiver . . .
-I also learned that listen to the caregiver . . .
-I also learned that listen the times.
+I also learned that small gains can be huge to the caregiver . . .
+I also learned that listening can be hard at times.